Sport Águila

 Sport Águila is a Peruvian football club, playing in the city of Huancayo, Junín.

 History

-In the 2007 Copa Perú, the club classified to the National Stage, but was eliminated by Juan Aurich of Chiclayo in the finals.
+In the 2007 Copa Perú, the club qualified to the National Stage, but was eliminated by Juan Aurich of Chiclayo in the finals.

 In May 2010, IDUNSA and Sport Águila withdrew before the start of the 2010 Segunda División Peruana season being relegated to the Copa Perú.